Purpose & Objectives

 A growing concern about climate change in many Arab countries has led to the consideration of strategic energy options beyond oil and gas.
 The Arab governments’ and public and private companies’ investments in the Gulf and MENA region have resulted in the expansion and the re-direction of research priorities in universities and educational institutions to meet new market needs.
 More funding is available to develop, adapt, train and prepare for the demands of the new labor markets of green energy businesses and product investments.
 Serious research output relevant to the local market is taking place and is attracting students and faculty to contribute to the development of knowledge at home.
 In published background articles by the UNDP Regional Bureau for Arab States in 2010 as part of Arab climate resilience initiative, energy research and economic development agenda in the Arab world identified three areas of importance for climate change mitigation.

 The identified areas are:

 - Sustainable water production and utilization

-The private sector and universities are to respond to new urgency of preparing skilled green labor for the green energy market, building, and products.
+The private sector and universities are to respond to a new urgency in preparing skilled green labor for the green energy market, building and products.
 There will be a growing demand for trained personnel in green technologies with a deep understanding of integrated approaches to building design from concept to actual construction, to alternative energy generation methods and to techniques for safe water production and re-use.
-It is timely for universities to extend its learning community to professionals who are not degree seekers, but need to acquire new skills to grow their green businesses and meet the evolving green market demand in energy, buildings and water.
-Many professional are interested in specific specialization and would like to have the flexibility of acquiring knowledge in a less structured method due to their work commitments.
-The introduction of green technology certificate programs would be a highly needed professional education to support and build capacity in areas of specialization that are identified as fastest research and market growth areas for employment.
+It is timely for universities to extend their learning community to professionals who are not degree seekers, but need to acquire new skills to grow their green businesses and to meet the evolving green market demand in energy, buildings and water.
+Many professionals are interested in specific specialization and would like to have the flexibility of acquiring knowledge in a less structured method due to their work commitments.
+The introduction of green technology certificate programs would be a highly needed professional education system to support and build capacity in areas of specialization that are identified as fastest research and market growth areas for employment.